okta/odyssey/packages/docs/source/index.md

 ### Grab All the Things

-These docs are maintained in the `design-docs` package, which exists to document `@okta/odyssey`.
+These docs are maintained in the `docs` package, which exists to document `@okta/odyssey`.

 1. You'll need the `odyssey` repo.